modelica/fmi-ls-bus/README.md

 [![Build Specification](https://github.com/modelica/fmi-ls-bus/actions/workflows/build-ls-bus.yml/badge.svg)](https://github.com/modelica/fmi-ls-bus/actions/workflows/build-ls-bus.yml)

-This repository contains a current prototype draft for the FMI Layered Standard Network Communication (fmi-ls-bus) based on the upcoming [Functional Mock-up Interface][FMI] 3.0 standard for the exchange of simulation models.
+This repository contains a current prototype draft for the FMI Layered Standard Network Communication (fmi-ls-bus) based on the [Functional Mock-up Interface][FMI] 3.0 standard for the exchange of simulation models.
 Note that this draft is being worked on actively, and thus are subject to change without notice.